jackbeau/Vision-Project/README.md

 One of the key design decisions I made was to utilize the Douglas-Peucker algorithm for corner detection due to its efficiency and accuracy in identifying key points in the document contours.
 Additionally, opting for homography-based perspective transform provided a robust method for aligning documents.

 ### Mistakes and Lessons Learned:
 One mistake I made during the project was underestimating the complexity of fine-tuning parameters for the corner detection algorithm.
 This led to some initial inaccuracies in corner localization, which required iterative adjustments and testing.
-This experience taught me the importance of thorough parameter tuning and testing before finalizing implementation.
+This experience taught me the importance of thorough parameter tuning and testing before finalising implementation.

 ### Future Improvements:
 In the future, I would explore alternative solutions to make the OCR work with handwriting.